kbsali/php-redmine-api/README.md

 You can choose between the navite curl client or the PSR-18 compatible client.

+> :bulb: Since `php-redmine-api` v1.7.0 there is a new PSR-18 based client `Redmine\Client\Psr18Client`.
+[See this guide if you want to switch to this client.](docs/migrate-to-psr18client.md).

 #### Native curl Client `Redmine\Client`

 Every Client requires a URL to your Redmine instance and either a valid Apikey...